Highway 3 – Hope to Elkford

 HIGHWAY 3 Tourism Alliance

-The Highway 3 Tourism Alliance is an initiative of three tourism regions Thompson Okanagan, Kootenay Rockies and Vancouver Coast & Mountains.
+The Highway 3 Tourism Alliance was an initiative of three tourism regions Thompson Okanagan, Kootenay Rockies, and Vancouver Coast & Mountains.

 • Highway 3 Destination Development Strategy – Destination BC – FULL Report